samuelcolvin/watchfiles/README.rst

 1. Polling is "fast enough", particularly since PEP 471 introduced fast ``scandir``.

    With a reasonably large project like the TutorCruncher code base with 850 files and 300k lines of code *watchgod* can scan the entire tree in ~24ms.
-With a scan interval of 400ms that's roughly 5% of one CPU - perfectly acceptable load during development.
+The scan interval is 400ms which is roughly 5% of one CPU - perfectly acceptable load during development.

 2. The clue is in the title, there are at least 4 different file notification systems to integrate with, most of them not trivial.
-And that's before we get to changes between different OS versions.
+That is all before we get to changes between different OS versions.

 3. Polling works well when you want to group or "debounce" changes.

-   Let's say you're running a dev server and you change branch in git, 100 files change.
+   Let's say you're running a dev server and you change branches in git.
+With that branch change, 100 files are altered.
    Do you want to reload the dev server 100 times or once?
-Right.
+Exactly!

    Polling periodically will likely group these changes into one event.
-If you're receiving a stream of events you need to delay execution of the reload when you receive the first event to see if it's part of a whole bunch of file changes, this is not completely trivial.
+If you're receiving a stream of events you need to delay execution of the reload when you receive the first event to see if it's part of a group of file changes.
+This is not trivial.

 All that said, I might still implement ``inotify`` support.
 I don't use anything other